So, you're interested in starting your own business online, or becoming a solopreneur.

-Well in 2023, it’s pretty critical to leverage social media to build something of your own.
-It's pretty tough without an online presence.
+But in 2024, you're going to need to use social media if you really want to build something of your own.
+It's tough without an online presence.

 But how do you even begin?

 The good news is that I've spent the last 5 years figuring that out.
-Here's a very simple formula for getting started, broken down into seven actionable steps.
+Here's a very simple formula for getting started, broken down into six actionable steps.

 Step 1: Skillset & Unique Value Proposition (UVP)